AngeloAdd/zelda-game/README.md

 npm install
 ```

-You can run game in watch mode thanks to `nodemon`:
+You can run game in watch mode:

 ```shell
 npm run watch